Swiss VAT: the essentials

 Where can I find the VAT number of another company?

 Are you looking for a company's VAT number to find out whether it is subject to VAT or not?
-You can visit the Confederation's official website at IDE register.
+You can visit the official website of the Swiss Confederation, in the IDE register.

 Just type the company name in the search bar, click on the company name, go to the bottom of the page to "VAT data" and see if the company has a VAT number.